 As a sole proprietorship, the best way to keep track of your business expenses is to check your monthly budget.
 Using an up-to-date budget provides proper capital management because your monthly budget fluctuates significantly as your organization expands and grows.

 Each month, sole owners must examine their business budgets and compare the business’s actual revenue and sales to monthly expenditures.
-That way, you’ll be able to determine how much profit you’re starting to produce, which will improve monthly.
+This practice helps you determine how much profit you’re starting to produce and will improve your financial management each month.
+Additionally, if you’re considering company registration, understanding your financial health is crucial for making informed decisions.